duderstadt-lab/mars-docs/examples/flow-Magnetic-Tweezers.md

 #### <a name="tracking"></a> Tracking of the single molecule data

 The scripts for analyzing the dataset can be found in this [GitHub repository](https://github.com/duderstadt-lab/fmt-scripts).
 It will be indicated which script is used for which part of the analysis.
-Also, a fully analyzed virtual archive is available [here](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_pipelines/FMT/VirtualArchive).
+The video original video is available but the peak tracking needs a lot of computational power and will run for a long time.
+You can check out the fully analyzed virtual archive [here](https://github.com/duderstadt-lab/fmt-tutorials).

 ##### Importing the video in Fiji